TartuNLP/epub-api/README.md

     - `API_REMOVAL_THRESHOLD` (optional) - number of seconds after expiration when the database record for the job is deleted (`86400` by default)

-The entrypoint of the container is `["uvicorn", "app:app", "--host", "0.0.0.0", "--port", "80", "--proxy-headers"]`.
-The default `CMD` is used to define logging configuration `["--log-config", "logging/logging.ini"]` which can be potentially overridden to define different [Uvicorn parameters](https://www.uvicorn.org/deployment/).
-For example, `["--log-config", "logging/debug.ini", "--root-path", "/api/speech-to-text"]` enables debug logging and allows the API to be deployed to the non-root path `/api/speech-to-text`.
+The entrypoint of the container first runs the database migration and then starts the server with `uvicorn app:app --host 0.0.0.0 --proxy-headers --log-config logging/logging.ini`.
+The `CMD` parameter can be used to define additional [Uvicorn parameters](https://www.uvicorn.org/deployment/).
+For example, `["--log-config", "logging/debug.ini", "--root-path", "/api/speech-to-text"]` enables debug logging (as the last `--log-config` flag is used) and allows the API to be deployed to the non-root path `/api/speech-to-text`.

-The service is available on port `80`.
+The service is available on port `8000`.
 The API documentation is available under the `/docs` endpoint.

 The RabbitMQ connection parameters are set with environment variables.
 By default, the exchange name `speech-to-text` will be used and requests will be sent to the worker using the routing key `speech-to-text.{lang}` where `{lang}`